 As you move from dungeon to rooms you can branch to different room types if you want, each having its own sub-procedure hierarchy to implement it.
 The dungeon regions are split ensuring not to cut doorways in half, the room areas are similarly chosen as to not interfere with doors.
 Finally when your area is small enough you can place objects, again, driven by room type, and whether they are along a wall, in a corner, or in open space.

-Multiverse wanted to explore the generation of room layout, geometry, interconnection, and decoration using a text description language written in XML.
+The Multiverse team wanted to explore the possibility of procedurally generating room layout, geometry, interconnection, and decoration using a text description language written in XML.
 This meant new layouts and adjustments to existing layouts could be made very simply and all rooms would update.
 There were elements for walls, doors, floor, etc, as well as descriptive language for how display spaces (floor and wall) should be broken up, and then what populated them.

 Have a look at the Archive Page if you'd like to see some of the older demos, tests, and experimental screenshots collected throughout the development of Apparance.